somedev/DribbbleAPI/README.md

 # DribbbleAPI
-Unofficial dribble SDK for iOS
+Another one unofficial dribble SDK for iOS

+⚠️ WIP (work in progress)